marekkucak/anet_a2a_server/README.md

 ## Overview

 The A2A Framework provides a foundation for implementing agent services that can:
 - Expose agent capabilities and information
 - Accept tasks from clients
 - Process tasks asynchronously
 - Stream task state changes and output back to clients
 - Support both request-reply and streaming interaction patterns
+- Store task data with in-memory or Redis persistence

-The framework is built with a modular architecture, allowing for different transport mechanisms, though currently, it provides a NATS implementation.
+The framework is built with a modular architecture, allowing for different transport mechanisms and storage backends, with NATS for transport and optional Redis for persistence.

 ## Architecture

 The framework consists of several key components:

 - **Types**: Core data structures representing the A2A protocol (Task, Message, Part, etc.)
+- **TaskManagerTrait**: Interface defining task management operations
+- **TaskManager**: In-memory implementation of task management
+- **RedisTaskManager**: Redis-backed implementation for task persistence
 - **Transport**: Abstraction for communication (currently using NATS)
-- **TaskManager**: Handles task lifecycle and processing
-- **Server**: Orchestrates request handling and delegates to the TaskManager
+- **Server**: Orchestrates request handling and delegates to the task manager
 - **ServerBuilder**: Provides a clean API for configuring and creating a Server

 ## Getting Started